International Affairs: Social Security and Taxes

 If you secure an on-campus job you can use this Social Security Number Application Process [PDF] for instructions on how to apply for a Social Security number.

-All F and J students who were present in the United States during 2012 are required to submit a tax return to the Internal Revenue Service (IRS) and potentially Illinois state.
-Even if you did not earn money in the U.S. during 2012 you are still required to submit at minimum one form.
+All F and J students who were present in the United States during 2017 are required to submit a tax return to the Internal Revenue Service (IRS) and potentially Illinois State.
+Even if you did not earn money in the U.S. during 2016 you are still required to submit a minimum of one tax form.

-International Affairs has put together a document which outlines your basic tax filing responsibilities and provides you with valuable resources to meet them.
-To access this document, visit the SAIC Portal > Groups > International Student Group > Files > 2012 Intl Student Tax Responsibilities Presentation.pdf.
+International Affairs has created a document which outlines your basic tax filing responsibilities and provides you with valuable resources to meet them.
+An email will be sent to you in February 2018 with tax information.

-In addition, International Affairs is happy to announce that we are offering SAIC international students free access to WINDSTAR Foreign National Tax Resource, an online tool we have purchased to provide easy-to-use federal tax preparation software along with an extensive (and easily searchable) online tax library.
-Current SAIC international students and OPT students are eligible to create a WINDSTAR account using an active @saic.edu email address.
-Fulfilling your tax responsibility has just gotten easier!
+To make fulfilling your tax obligations easier, International Affairs offers SAIC students free access to Sprintax Non-Resident Tax Preparation, an online tool which provides federal tax preparation software along with an extensive and easily searchable online tax library.
+Current SAIC international students and OPT students are eligible to create a Sprintax account using an active @saic.edu email address.

 Please note that International Affairs provides these tax resources as a service to you.
 However, International Affairs staff are not tax experts and therefore cannot, by law, answer specific tax questions or help you prepare your tax forms.
-Ultimately, it is your responsibility to meet your U.S. tax obligations and to do so accurately.
+It is your responsibility to meet your US tax obligations and to do so accurately.